 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Smegma is a naturally occurring substance found on the genitals of both men and women.
+Smegma is a naturally occurring substance found on the genitals.
 It is the result of a buildup of skin cells, oil secretions, and moisture.

 If left to build up, smegma can become smelly or lead to an infection.
 As a result, people should regularly clean the parts of the body where smegma occurs.